 Is selling on Vinted worth it?

 Like anything you need to try Vinted to see if it works for you.
-One friend said after 4 months they’d only sold 1 item, but I’ve had no problems selling things, and know others who sell fast too.
+One friend said after 4 months they’d only sold 1 item.
+I’ve had no problems selling fast (making nearly £300 in 2 months), and know others who sell fast too.
 If you’ve got lots of good quality clothes to sell then yes it’s worth it.
 I’ve had no issues selling boys clothes ages 7-8 and 8-9.
 And womenswear of a variety of sizes from 12-20 have also sold well.
 All of mine have been high street clothing, hardly worn or new items.
 And standard styles – from day to day, casual wear to smarter or more dressy tops.
-If you put enough items up, they’ll get seen although I recommend uploading a few items every couple of days so your items are regularly seen.
+If you put enough items up, they’ll get seen.
+I recommend uploading a few items every couple of days so your items are regularly seen.

 Really it’s all a bit of a test – it’s worth adding items to sell given it won’t cost you anything.
 But you might just need to edit listings to amend prices, or change bundle items if they’re not selling.